-3.5.1 Training and Education

-3.5.1.1 RIPE NCC/MENOG IPv6 Roadshows
+3.5.1 Training and Education 3.5.1.1 IPv6 Roadshows in the MENOG Region

 The IPv6 Roadshow events are a joint initiative from the Middle East Network Operators Group (MENOG) and the

 RIPE NCC.
 They consist of three-day events that provide hands-on training for network engineers involved in the operation of private and public sector networks.